A Lamperti-type representation of continuous-state branching processes with immigration: The generalized Lamperti transformation as an initial value problem

-Solutions to \eqref{genLampTrans} are not unique even when $g=0$ as the next example shows: take $\imf{f}{x}=\sqrt{\abs{1-x}}$, $l>0$, and consider\begin{esn} \imf{h_1}{t}=\frac{\paren{2-t}^+}{2} \text{ and } \imf{h_2}{t}= . \end{esn}Then $h_1$ and $h_2$ are both solutions to \eqref{genLampTrans}.
-As discussed in the introduction, a probabilistically relevant example of non-uniqueness is obtained when $g=0$ and $f$ is the typical sample path of a normalized brownian excursion $e=\paren{e_t,t\geq 1}$.
-(See Chapter 11\S 3 of \cite{MR1725357} for its definition as a $3$-dimensional Bessel bridge.)
+Then $h_1$ and $h_2$ are both solutions to (\ref{genLampTrans}).
+As we discussed in the \hyperref[introSection]{Introduction}, a~probabilistically relevant example of nonuniqueness is obtained when $g=0$ and $f$ is the typical sample path of a normalized Brownian excursion $e= ( e_t,t\geq1 )$.
+[See Chapter 11, Section 3 of \citet{MR1725357} for its definition as a \mbox{$3$-dimensional} Bessel bridge.]
 Indeed, with probability $1$, $e$ has a continuous trajectory which is positive exactly on $(0,1)$.
-Hence, $0$ is a solution to $\imf{\ivp}{e,0}$.
-However, its link with the $3$-dimensional Bessel process (and time reversal) allows one to prove that $\sqrt{s}=\imf{o}{e_s}$ as $s\to 0+$ (and a corresponding statement as $s\to 1-$) so that almost surely\begin{esn} \int_0^1\frac{1}{e_s}\, ds<\infty. \end{esn}Hence, one can define the Lamperti transform of $e$, which is a non-trivial solution to $\imf{\ivp}{e,0}$.
-The Lamperti transformation is well defined under more general excursion laws as discussed by \cite{MR2018924}.
+Hence, $0$ is a solution to ${\ivp( e,0 )}$.
+However, its link with the $3$-dimensional Bessel process (and time reversal) allows one to prove that $\sqrt{s}={o ( e_s )}$ as $s\to0+$ (and a corresponding statement as $s\to1{-}$) so that almost surely

+Hence, one can define the Lamperti transform of $e$, which is a nontrivial solution to ${\ivp( e,0 )}$.
+The Lamperti transformation is well defined under more general excursion laws as discussed by \citet{MR2018924}.